tamilselvan-lws/Documents/INSTALLATION GUIDE/apache-windows.md

 <img src="https://raw.githubusercontent.com/ladybirdweb/faveo-server-images/master/_docs/installation/providers/enterprise/windows-images/apache1.png" alt="" style=" width:500px ; height:250px ">

 - Extract its contents of the zip file to a suitable location on your Windows server to be configured.
-It is recommended to extract the contents in the C drive of the server.
+It is recommended to extract the contents in the <code>C drive</code> of the server.

 <img src="https://raw.githubusercontent.com/ladybirdweb/faveo-server-images/master/_docs/installation/providers/enterprise/windows-images/apache3.png" alt="" style=" width:500px ; height:250px ">